 Tested And Approved Kid Friendly Meal

-My 9-year-old daughter isn’t shy about letting me know when something doesn't taste good.
-But this turkey recipe?
+My 10-year-old daughter isn’t shy about letting me know when something doesn't taste good.
+But this recipe for turkey tenders?
 She gave me two thumbs up, a big grin, and even licked her fingers.
 She was also proud because she helped bring that turkey to the table.
 And she was even prouder because it tasted amazing.

 Leftover Turkey Cutlets or Tenders